 There’s a guy in a red snapback that’s been on stage the entire time, obviously a member of So Icey.
-He rushes over to see what is happening - pay attention to red hat, because he's actually a pivotal character in our drama.
-Nothing has been stopped, the music is going, Gucci is rapping, besides the small group in the corner it’s like nothing happened.
-At 28 seconds Red Hat goes back and speaks to someone in the corner area, I don’t know what is said but Tyler is back rushing the stage.
-This is incredible, I’ve never seen a person get escorted off the stage in a choke head and so adamantly returns.
+He rushes over to see what is happening—pay attention to Red Hat because he's actually a pivotal character in our drama.
+Nothing has been stopped, the music is going, Gucci is rapping.
+Besides the small group in the corner, it’s like nothing happened.
+At 28 seconds Red Hat goes back and speaks to someone in the corner area.
+I don’t know what is said but Tyler is back rushing the stage.
+This is incredible.
+I’ve never seen a person get escorted off the stage in a headlock who so adamantly returns.
 It’s like getting body slammed by Action Bronson and returning back for more punishment.

-At the 34 second mark, while Tyler is still rocking out, Red Hat is basically telling security that the kid is good.
-Watch how disappointed security looks at 38-40 seconds, he backs away like a giant puppy that was just trying to protect his owner from the crazy neighbor.
-He is really just doing his job, got to commend that guy.
+At the 34-second mark, while Tyler is still rocking out, Red Hat is basically telling security that the kid is good.
+Watch how disappointed security looks at 38-40 seconds, he backs away like a giant puppy who was just trying to protect his owner from the crazy neighbor.
+He is really just doing his job; got to commend that guy.

-Go back to the 30 second mark, a guy in a white hoodie enters onto the center of the stage, he came on during all the insanity with Tyler.
-It’s not until around 42 seconds do you realize that it’s Coach K, a man that would later go on to be a label head over at Quality Control.
+Now, go back to the 30-second mark.
+A guy in a white hoodie enters onto the center of the stage.
+He came on during all the insanity with Tyler.
+It’s not until around 42 seconds do you realize that it’s Coach K, a man that would later go on to be the label head over at Quality Control.
 That’s a man who has been deep in Atlanta’s hip-hop scene since the early days of Gucci and Jeezy.
-Even he watches Tyler dance around with a bit of question, Red Hat must’ve noticed and whispers something to him at 47 seconds and you notice he breaks out into an approving grin.
+Even he's watching as Tyler dances around.
+Red Hat must’ve noticed and whispered something to him because, at 47 seconds, you'll notice he breaks out into an approving grin.

 Who is the man in the Red Hat?
 Why is he Tyler’s savior?
-Tyler was relatively known, “Yonkers” had already blew up on the internet but the guy didn’t even see his face when he was originally rushed off stage.
+Tyler was relatively known, “Yonkers” had already blown up on the internet, but the guy didn’t even see his face when he was originally rushed off stage.

-Hopefully, Gucci will be free soon and him and Tyler can rightfully reunite on stage at the next Odd Future carnival.
+Hopefully, Gucci will be free soon and he and Tyler can rightfully reunite on stage at the next Odd Future Carnival.
 In the meantime, I'd like to thank the internet for containing such wonders.

 Who says the internet's not good for anything but wasting time?